Is it allergies or COVID-19?

 One important difference between allergies and COVID-19 is that you should not have a fever with allergies.
 Many allergy symptoms can also be helped with over-the-counter medicine.

-Even with these helpful tips, it can still be challenging to make an accurate diagnosis between allergies and COVID-19 While COVID-19 remains a concern in the community, we recommend scheduling a televisit to discuss with a provider should you become ill with these symptoms.
+Even with these helpful tips, it can still be challenging to make an accurate diagnosis between allergies and COVID-19.
+We recommend speaking to your physician if you're experiencing any symptoms.
 Your physician can diagnose your specific symptoms or order COVID-19 testing if needed.

 Click below to schedule a televisit!